graveja0/health-care-markets/README.md

 This section walks through such a process for identifying geographic markets for hospital services.
-To do so, we focus on ZIP codes and hosptials within a single county: Philadelphia County, PA (which, not surprisingly, contains the city of Philadelphia).
+To do so, we focus on ZIP codes and hospitals within a single county: Philadelphia County, PA (which, not surprisingly, contains the city of Philadelphia).
 As we will show later, the methodology is easily scalable nationally and to other geographies and health care service types (e.g., physicians, insurers).